-Want to play your first show as a band, musician or producer?
-Here are some important things to bear in mind.
+Want to play your first show?
+Here are some important things to bear in mind for how to get a music gig whether you’re a DJ, band, musician or producer.

 Ready to book your first gig?
 As an independent artist, once you’ve written a few songs that you feel proud of the natural next step is playing in front of someone other than your cat.
 But how do you convince venues, promoters and other bands that you’re worth putting on the bill?